Report: Counselors For Chicago Cops Lack Computers, Sessions Scheduled On Paper

 “Operational computers, printers, and internet are hard to come by” in the counseling office, reads the report.
 “Email and shared calendars aren’t used because most employees don’t have working computers.”

 The office provides mental health treatment to officers and their families.
 It also provides immediate crisis counseling to department members who have been involved in a traumatic incident.
 An investigation by the U.S. Department of Justice found that the department “does not have an overarching officer-wellness plan” and that “the resources CPD provides are insufficient to meet department needs.”

 The department says they are working to address the issues raised in the new assessment, and experts credited the city with putting more resources into the office this year.

-Still, University of Illinois at Chicago Professor of Sociology Amy Watson said “what really jumps out” from the assessment is “how starved for resources” the counseling unit has been.
+Still, University of Illinois at Chicago Professor of Social Work Amy Watson said “what really jumps out” from the assessment is “how starved for resources” the counseling unit has been.

 “Everything we do, we do on a shoestring,” the report quotes one counselor saying about the unit.

 For example, the assessment describes a process for scheduling and assigning counselors based on handwritten notes and a basket at the front desk.
 It means that sometimes an officer who leaves a message seeking help cannot be located later, important follow-ups after traumatic incidents are missed and there’s no way for administrative staff to inform clients when appointments need to be canceled or rescheduled.